WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 #### Calling Spells
 Each calling has a list of associated spells.
 You gain access to these spells at the levels specified in the calling description.
 Once you gain a calling spell, you always have it prepared, and it doesn't count against the number of spells you can prepare each day.

-If you gain a calling spell that doesn't appear on the priest spell list, the spell is nonetheless a priest spell.
+If you gain a calling spell that doesn't appear on the Priest spell list, the spell is nonetheless a Priest spell.

 ### Devotion
-*2nd-level priest feature*<br/>
+*2nd-level Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 You can channel pure energy from your source of power, using that energy to fuel magical effects.
 You start with three such effects: Desperate Prayer, a Divine Word of your choice, and an effect determined by your calling.

 You learn an additional Divine Word at 5th, 9th, 13th and 17th levels.
 Some callings may grant you additional effects as you advance in level, as noted in the domain description.

 When you use your Devotion, you brandish your holy symbol and choose an effect, and can only use one Devotion option per turn.
 Some Devotion effects require saving throws.
-When you use such an effect from this class, the DC equals your priest spell save DC.
+When you use such an effect from this class, the DC equals your Priest spell save DC.

 You have two uses of Devotion, and regain all expended uses upon finishing a short or long rest.
-You gain additional uses of Devotion as you gain priest levels, as shown in the Devotions column of the Priest table.
+You gain additional uses of Devotion as you gain Priest levels, as shown in the Devotions column of the Priest table.

 #### Desperate Prayer
 As a bonus action, you can expend a use of your Devotion to fuel your spells.
 You regain one expended spell slot, the level of which can be no higher than half your proficiency bonus (rounded up).